jmalenfant8829/daily-tracker/web/README.md

 # Daily Tracker Web Frontend

 Frontend website for the activity tracking app.
-Implemented using React.
+Implemented using React and TypeScript.

 ## Scripts